wirebits/SocialErrorBox/README.md

 ```
 Just save this code in the tool and run.<br>

-## Example - 4 : Run other commands or other scripts with simple error message box
+## Example - 4 : Run other commands or scripts with simple error message box
 ```
 SET runcode
 VAR game TITLE Skateboarder MSG Do you want to try again?
 BUTTON 3 ICON 32